Which type of Group is right for me?

 How long will the Group meet?

 Both the Online Groups and the In-person Groups should plan to meet for 40-50 minutes once per week.
 If the Group decides together that they would like to meet for a longer time, then of course they are welcome to do so.
-The Fall season of Groups is twelve weeks long (From the week of August 30 until the week of November 15).
-After a break for Thanksgiving, Christmas and New Year, most Groups will resume for the Winter season sometime in January.
+The Fall season of Groups is twelve weeks long (From the week of August 29 until the week of November 14).
+After a break for Thanksgiving, Christmas and New Year, most Groups will resume for the Winter Season sometime in January.

 What if I need help as a leader?